syl22-00/pocketsphinx.js/README.md

     var out = psProcess(buffer, array.length); // The data and the length of the data must be given c_free(buffer);

 # 4. Using `pocketsphinx.js` inside a Web Worker with `recognizer.js`

 Using `recognizer.js`, `pocketsphinx.js` is downloaded and executed inside a Web Worker.
 The file is located in `webapp/js/`, both `recognizer.js` and `pocketsphinx.js` must be in the same folder at runtime.
 It is intended to be loaded as a new Web Worker:

     var recognizer = new Worker("js/recognizer.js");

+You can then interact with it using messages.

+## 4.1 Incoming Messages

+Messages posted to the recognizer Worker might include the following attributes:

+* `command`, command to be executed,
+* `data`, data to be passed to the command,
+* `callbackId`, id to be passed to the outgoing message, used to trigger a callback.

+## 4.2 Outgoing Messages

+The worker sends messages back to the UI thread, either to call back when actions have been performed, report errors or send periodic information such as the current recognition hypothesis.

+Messages posted by the recognizer worker might include:

+* `status`, which can be either `done` or `error`,
+* `command`, the command that sent the message,
+* `code`, an error code,
+* `id`, a callback id that was given in the received message
+* `data`, additional data that the callback function might make use of,
+* `hyp`, the current recognition hypothesis,
+* `final`, a boolean that indicates whether the hypothesis is final (sent after call to `stop`).

+## 4.3 API description

+### a.
+Error codes

+The error codes returned in messages posted back from the worker can be:

+* the error code returned by `pocketsphinx.js` as explained previously,
+* or one of the following strings:
+    * "js-data", if the provided data are invalid,
+    * "js-no-recognizer", if the recognizer is not initialized.

+### b.
+Initialization

+Once the worker is created, the recognizer must be initialized:

+    var id = 0; // This value will be given in the message received after the action completes recognizer.postMessage({command: 'initialize', callbackId: id});

+Once it is done, the recognizer will post a message back, for instance:

+* `{status: "done", command: "initialize", id: clbId}`, if successful, where `clbId` is the callback id given in the original command message.
+* `{status: "error", command: "initialize", code: initStatus}`, if there is an error, where `initStatus` is the value returned by the call to `psInitialize`, see above for possible values.

+### c.
+Adding words

+Words to be recognized must be added to the recognizer before they can be used in grammars.
+See previous sections to know more about the format of dictionary items.
+Words can be added at any time after the recognizer is initialized, and several words can be added at once:

+    var words = [["ONE", "W AH N"], ["TWO", "T UW"], ["THREE", "TH R IY"]]; // An array of pairs [word, pronunciation] recognizer.postMessage({command: 'addWords', data: words, callbackId: id});

+The message back could be:

+* `{id: clbId}`, the provided callback id, if given, as explained before, if successful.
+* `{status: "error", command: "addWords", code: code}`, if error, where possible values of the error code was described above.

+### d.
+Adding grammars

+As described previously, any number of grammars can be added.
+The recognizer can then switch between them.
+A grammar can be added at once using a JavaScript object that contains the number of states and an array of transitions, for instance:

+    var grammar = {numStates: 3, transitions: [{from: 0, to: 1, word: "HELLO"}, {from: 1, to: 2, word: "WORLD"}]};
+    recognizer.postMessage({command: 'addGrammar', data: grammar, callbackId: id});

+All words must have been added previously using the `addWords` command.

+In the message back, the grammar id assigned to the grammar is given.
+It can be used to switch to that grammar.
+So the message, if successful, would be like `{id: clbId, data: id, status: "done", command: "addGrammar"}`, where `id` is the id of the newly created grammar.
+In case of errors, the message would be as described previously.

+### e.
+Starting recognition

+The message to start recognition should include the id of the grammar to be used:

+    recognizer.postMessage({command: 'start', data: id}); // where id is the id of a previously added grammar.

+### f.
+Processing data

+Audio samples should be sent to the recognizer using the `process` command:

+    recognizer.postMessage({command: 'process', data: array}); // array is an array of audio samples

+Audio samples should be 2 byte-integers, at 16 kHz.

+While data are processed, hypothesis will be sent back in a message in the form `{hyp: "RECOGNIZED STRING"}`.

+### g.
+Ending recognition

+Recognition can be simply stopped using the `stop` command:

+    recognizer.postMessage({command: 'stop'});

+It will then send a last message with the hypothesis, marked as final (which means that it is more accurate as it comes after a second pass that was trigered by the `stop` command).
+It would look like: `{hyp: "FINAL RECOGNIZED STRING", final: true}`.

+## 4.4 Using `CallbackManager`

+## 4.5 Detecting when the Worker is ready

 # 5. Wiring `recognizer.js` to the audio recorder